pysmo/aimbat-docs/_build/html/_sources/docfiles/gettingData.txt

     - :code:`getsta.py [options] <pkl.gz files>`
 #.
 Run EITHER of these:
 	- FIRST CHOICE
-        - run :code:`mccc2delay.py` (converts mccc delays to actual delays) by doing `mccc2delay.py [option] <.mcp files>`
+        - run :code:`mccc2delay.py` (converts mccc delays to actual delays) by doing :code:`mccc2delay.py [option] <.mcp files>`
         - run :code:`getdelay.py` (creates a delay file) by doing `getdelay.py [options] <*.px>`
             - Can possibly use `doplotsta.sh`, plots all of the events and their station delays
         - Run :code:`evmcdelay.sh`
   	- SECOND CHOICE
-  		- :code:\verb"ttcheck.py" to compare the delay times of the p and s waves.
+  		- :code:`ttcheck.py` to compare the delay times of the p and s waves.
 Should form a nice cloud with the mean value in line with the cloud.
 #.
-If you need to remove a station from an event you can use :code:\verb"pklsel.py"
+If you need to remove a station from an event you can use :code:`pklsel.py`
-    - Run using :code:\verb"pklsel.py [pkl file] –d [stnm]" to remove one station
+    - Run using :code:`pklsel.py [pkl file] –d [stnm]` to remove one station
     - Only works for one event at a time
 #.
-If you need to filter the data to be able to pick use :code:\verb"evsacbp.sh"
+If you need to filter the data to be able to pick use :code:`evsacbp.sh`
-    - run using :code:\verb"evsacbp.sh [pkl file] bp1 bp2"
+    - run using :code:`evsacbp.sh [pkl file] bp1 bp2`
     - Automatically uses two corners
     - run in the whole downloaded directory (the one with the sac directory)